 We’re committed to returning to face-to-face teaching as soon as possible and, in the meantime, we’re working to the current UK Government higher education guidelines.
 From the beginning of Semester B, we’ll revert to our blended learning model, unless UK Government guidance changes in the meantime.
-You’ll receive your Semester B timetable shortly, so please remain patient while we finalise it.
+Your Semester B timetables are now available and can be found within your Outlook Calenders.

 As this coronavirus pandemic continues, we must all be mindful not to become complacent.

 There are three simple actions we can all do to keep on protecting ourselves and others: